kadimisetty/action-hero/README.md

 Therefore __`argparse`__ + __`action_heroes`__ = 🧨

-> Hey!
-If you like action heroes could you give it a quick __star__ ⭐️
-> I put a lot of effort into this and each lil' star brightens my day

 ## Quick Usage
 > [Introduction](#introduction) · __Quick Usage__ · [Help & FAQ](#help-and-faq) · [Catalog](#catalog) · [Development](#development)